-The experimental setup of the MAP-Riviera Project has been extensively described by Rotach et al. (2004).
+The experimental setup of the MAP-Riviera project has been extensively described by Rotach et al. (2004).
 The dataset obtained during the measurement campaign includes radio soundings and sonic and profile measurements, among others, at various surface stations.
 A light research aircraft (Neininger et al. 2001) was also employed.
 Focusing on both the mean and turbulence structures, the dataset is of unprecedented completeness with respect to boundary layer studies in such complex topography.
-In Part I (Chow et al. 2005), radiosonde and surface measurements are used to quantitatively evaluate the performance of ARPS in the Riviera Valley for the August 25 case.
-Here we focus primarily on the assessment of the three-dimensional flow-structure in the daytime Riviera atmosphere.
+In Part I radiosonde and surface measurements are used to evaluate the performance of ARPS in the Riviera Valley for the 25 August case.
+Here we focus primarily on the assessment of the three-dimensional flow structure in the daytime Riviera atmosphere.
 The model performance in this aspect can be qualitatively evaluated by means of the airborne measurements (Weigel and Rotach 2004).